 On 18 May 2015, the Czech Government approved an updated version of the State Energy Policy of the Czech Republic prepared by the Ministry of Industry and Trade with a 2040 timeline.
 The energy policy specifies a comprehensive set of priorities and long term goals, taking into account energy, environmental, economic and social interests (see www.mpo.cz/dokument161030.html).

 The outlined strategic objectives are based on the European Union’s energy strategy and are aimed at meeting the targets of the State Energy Policy to fulfil the long term vision for the energy sector in the Czech Republic.
 The top strategic objectives are: (1) security of energy supplies; (2) competitiveness of the energy sector and social acceptability; and (3) sustainable development.

-The Czech energy policy is clearly determined by factors relating to international energy policy and the global market, on which the Czech economy is solely reliant for gas and petroleum imports.
-The possibility of using various energy sources is limited in the Czech Republic due to the country’s natural potential and economic specifics, which determine their comparative advantages and disadvantages.
+The Czech energy policy is clearly determined by factors relating to international energy policy and the global market, on which the Czech economy is reliant for gas and petroleum imports.
+The possibility of using various energy sources is limited in the Czech Republic due to the country’s natural resources and economic specifics, which determine their comparative advantages and disadvantages.
 The potential of energy from renewable resources is limited by the natural conditions of the Czech Republic (climate, geology and soil) and environmental protection requirements (soil, water, landscape character, flora and fauna).

 1.1.2.
 Estimated available energy

 Available energy sources are shown in Table 1.

 TABLE 1.
 ESTIMATED AVAILABLE ENERGY SOURCES

 * Solid, liquid: million tonnes; Gas: billion m3; Uranium: metric tonnes; Hydro, renewable: TW.